-Before I added quotations, I asked myself what elements of my paper people would find it most difficult to believe.
+Before I added quotations, I asked myself what elements of my paper would be strengthened by actual, quoted evidence from the text.
 This helped me select my quotations because I wanted to make my paper as convincing as possible.
 Quotations from my actual sources could help me convince people I was right.
-I knew I would have to convince people that the situation was dire, so I wanted to make sure my quotations helped people understand the potential dangers.
 I chose my quotations with this goal in mind.
 In this example, I have just dropped the quotations and their accompanying citations into my paper at the location I think they will help the most.
 I will blend them in the next step.